MARCUS TRAVEL JOURNAL

 L'Aquila

-On our 2005 trip we stayed in L'Aquila for a few nights.
-We found the town to be interesting and easy to walk about.
-Here is a town with a rich history.
-We were glad that we did not put off our visit to other years as it was in 2009 that an earthquake hit the town and many of the treasures of the city were damages.
+On our 2005 trip we visited L'Aquila and found it to be a very interesting town that was easy to walk about and explore.
+There is a very rich history.
+We were glad that we did not put off our visit for another time as it was in 2009 when an earthquake destroyed many of the treasures of the town.

-CapuccinoWe stopped here on our way from the Marches to Campania.
-L'Aquila is actually just 100 km north-east of Rome.
-The autostrade runs right through the mountain range so driving up to L'Aquila is easy, or taking a train is another options
+L'Aquila is 100 km north-east of Rome.
+The autostrade runs through the mountain range and driving up to L'Aquila is relatively easy.
+Taking a train is another option if your are not up for the drive.

 The advantage of keeping good friends paid off, as since the town was loyal to Queen Giovanna II, after a long drawn out attack in 1423, the Queen thanked the city by granting L'Aquila a range of privileges that made it the second ranking city, in what was then the Kingdom of Naples.